🧡 Skip to main content🔍 Skip to search

 Notes

-• Amazon S3 and WebDAV connections does not support ASCII text transfer mode.
+• Amazon S3 and WebDAV connections do not support ASCII text transfer mode.

-• The Preserve file date and time option may depend on server protocol such as FTP, SFTP, and WebDAV; also on server operating system and software.
-Amazon S3 can not preserve timestamps, while WebDAV servers rarely can.
+• The Preserve file date and time option may depend on the server protocol, such as FTP, SFTP, and WebDAV, and also on the server operating system and software.
+Amazon S3 cannot preserve timestamps, while WebDAV servers rarely can.

-• Google Cloud Storage and DigitalOcean Spaces use S3 transfer protocol, and thus they don't support the date/time preserving options.
+• Google Cloud Storage and DigitalOcean Spaces use the S3 transfer protocol and thus do not support the date/time preserving options.
 Also, the only possible transfer option is the binary mode.
 Google Cloud and DigitalOcean protocols do not transfer information about directory modification timestamps.

 We are here to help…